University of Massachusetts Amherst

 - Tom Kida, Professor and Doctoral Program Director - behavioral/experimental research, primarily in auditing topics, also in managerial topics

-- David Piercey (BYU alum), Associate Professor - primarily behavioral/experimental auditing research
+- David Piercey (BYU alum), Associate Professor - behavioral/experimental research, primarily in auditing topics, also in financial accounting topics

-- Jim Smith, Associate Professor and Department Head - behavioral/experimental auditing research, primarily in auditing topics, also in managerial topics
+- Jim Smith, Emeritus Associate Professor - behavioral/experimental auditing research, primarily in auditing topics, also in managerial topics

 - Elaine Wang, Assistant Professor - primarily behavioral/experimental financial accounting research